-Once you’ve mastered all of your open chords, it is time to move on to your barre chords.
+After mastering open chords, it is time to move on to barre chords.
 These chords are a significant step up in terms of difficulty as they require more finger strength, dexterity, and coordination to execute, but if you’ve spent the time mastering your open chords, you should be ready.

 Feel free to check out our article on barre chords.
 We cover everything from how to play them to how they are formed.

 Seventh chords and beyond

 When you’ve mastered your barre chords, it is safe to say that you will be able to play any song with simple major and minor chords.
 However, there are some genres that will require more complex sounding chords.
 This is where you will have to pick up some seventh chords.
 Begin with your major7, minor7, dominant7, diminished7, and minor7b5 chords.

 After this point, it is time to sit down and really understand how chords are constructed and how to construct chords with extensions.
 This requires a good amount of music theory and fretboard knowledge, but once you acquire this knowledge, you will be able to construct your own chords and create your own chord shapes.

 You can’t rush through your progress of learning chords; always take the time to really memorize them and practice them in context of a song.
 The most common mistake most beginners make is they will attempt to learn all of the open chord shapes without using them in a song.
 This method doesn’t allow you to practice the chord changes (which are very important to master), nor does it help you solidify the chord shape in your mind.